bc913/opengl_notes/doc/Introduction.md

 However, programmable `Shaders` sit & run in the server(video graphics hardware) so the performance is maximized especially during rendering.
 No communication is required between `CPU` and `GPU`.

-`Immedieate mode` emposes also performance penalty through vertex specification.
+`Immediate mode` emposes also performance penalty through vertex specification.
 As stated in the [documentation](https://www.khronos.org/opengl/wiki/Legacy_OpenGL):

-*Vertex attribute data can be transferred once to the GPU, and rendered many times.
+> *Vertex attribute data can be transferred once to the GPU, and rendered many times.
 With immediate-mode concepts this was not the case.
 Vertex attributes would have been transferred every frame - even when using client-side vertex arrays.
 Immediate-mode attribute specification has two major drawbacks:*

 - *It incurs a lot of API call, e.g. four calls for four different vertex attributes via glVertex*, glNormal*, glColor* and glTexCoord*.*